-- determining the strategic development of the SEND policy and provision in the School - day-to-day responsibility for the implementation of the SEND policy - coordinating specific provision for pupils with SEND including those who have Educational Health Care Plans (EHCP)
+• determining the strategic development of the SEND policy and provision in the School

-- ensuring all staff understand their responsibilities to pupils with SEND - ensuring that teachers are given any necessary information relating to pupils' learning support needs and/or disabilities and adjust their teaching practices accordingly - ensuring parental insights are taken into account in support of their children's SEND - liaising with medical staff, the counsellor, and external professionals and agencies as appropriate - ensuring records are kept of all pupils with SEND and that they are up-to-date.
+- day-to-day responsibility for the implementation of the SEND policy - coordinating specific provision for pupils with SEND including those who have Educational Health Care Plans (EHCP) - ensuring all staff understand their responsibilities to pupils with SEND - ensuring that teachers are given any necessary information relating to pupils' learning support needs and/or disabilities and adjust their teaching practices accordingly - ensuring parental insights are taken into account in support of their children's SEND - liaising with medical staff, the counsellor, and external professionals and agencies as appropriate - ensuring records are kept of all pupils with SEND and that they are up to date.

-All teachers are responsible for helping to meet pupils' educational needs irrespective of any specialist qualifications or expertise and are expected to understand this policy so that the School can identify, assess and make provision to meet those needs.
+All teachers are responsible for helping to meet pupils' educational needs irrespective of any specialist qualifications or expertise and are expected to understand this policy so that the School can identify, assess, and make provision to meet those needs.
+The Learning Support Department is committed to providing INSET for the teaching body to enhance their understanding and awareness of neurodevelopmental conditions and how best to support pupils with a wide range of differing needs.